ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 This value is directly used as the HPKE `info` parameter.

 # Producing and Consuming JWEs

 Sections 5.1 (Message Encryption) and 5.2 (Message Decryption) of {{RFC7516}}
 are replaced by the following descriptions, which add processing rules for the HPKE Integrated Encryption and HPKE Key Encryption Key Management Modes.

-## Message Encryption
+## Message Encryption {#encryption}

 The message encryption process is as follows.
 The order of the steps is not significant in cases where there are no dependencies between the inputs and outputs of the steps.

-1. Determine the Key Management Mode employed by the algorithm used to determine the Content Encryption Key value.
+1. Determine the Key Management Mode employed by the algorithm used to determine the Content Encryption Key value, when one is used.
     (This is the algorithm recorded in the
     `alg` (algorithm)
     Header Parameter of the resulting JWE.)

+1. When Key Wrapping, Key Encryption,
+    HPKE Key Encryption,
-1. When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, generate a random CEK value.
+    or Key Agreement with Key Wrapping are employed, generate a random CEK value.
     See {{RFC4086}} for